I just received this message from one of the first Alongsiders in Europe:

 2 - To give time is to make a sacrifice

 We live in a time-pressured world.
-A standard response to ‘how do you do’ would be ‘good but busy’.
+A standard response to ‘How do you do’ would be ‘Good, but busy.’

 That is what I read in the little posts above.
 Time is under pressure, life is busy.
 Busy with all good things probably.
-But the alongsider intentionally schedules and priorities time with his little brother or sister (like John).
+But the alongsider intentionally schedules and prioritizes time with his little brother or sister (like John).
 And that makes all the difference.
 Jesus said that following Him would not be without a cost - there is a cost involved and Jesus said we should count and consider the cost before we choose to follow Him.
-Have you done that?
+Have we done that?

-At Alongsiders Europe we mobilize youth to intentionally walk alongside one other child each and prioritize this relationship.
+At Alongsiders Europe we mobilize youth to intentionally walk alongside one child each and prioritize this relationship.

 3 - Proximity